Fall 2015 Enrollment

 Models for Success

-Davis & Elkins alumni provide models for success in nearly every field.
+Davis & Elkins College alumni provide models for success in nearly every field.
 From science to art, medicine, business, and professional sports, D&E alumni are recognized for their achievement on a national and worldwide scale.
-These role models are part of the College family.
-Through special events, internships, and Career Services, students are given given the opportunity to network with and learn from D&E alumni.
+These role models truly remain a valued part of the College family.
+Through special events, internships, and the Office of Career Services, students are given the opportunity to network with and learn from D&E alumni.

-D&E’s Office of Career Services & Student Employment offers career counseling and a variety of other vocational services devoted to preparing students to move into successful careers upon graduation.
+D&E’s Office of Career Services & Student Employment offers career counseling and a variety of other vocational services that are devoted to preparing students for successful careers upon graduation.
 Emphasis is also placed on networking and the effective and proper use of social media to develop and present oneself.
-Students are encouraged to begin career planning from day one so that, by their senior year, they are well on their way to professional success in the career of their choice.
+Students are encouraged to begin career planning from day one; by their senior year, they are well on their way to professional success in the career of their choice.

 Opportunities provided by Career Services & Student Employment include workshops, individual assistance in preparing effective resumes, interview preparation, and help in developing effective and organized job searches.
-It also works with students to help them cultivate relationships with employers, providing internship opportunities as well as networking experiences.
-In addition, each spring D&E and the Randolph County Development Authority sponsor a full day job fair on campus that attracts more than 60 employers.
+The office also works with students to help them cultivate relationships with employers, providing internship opportunities and networking experiences.

 |25th Percentile||75th Percentile|